-Gym class is inevitably portrayed on the silver screen as a time of awkwardness and embarrassment, and it is not surprising that today’s students and parents are questioning why gym class is mandatory.
+Gym class is invariably portrayed on the silver screen as a time of awkwardness and embarrassment, when kids have to climb ropes and do a certain number of push-ups in a minute’s time.
+However, gym class is much different now, and it is not surprising that today’s students and parents are questioning why it’s even a mandatory part of the day.
 After all, according to a MSNBC

 Subsequently, some school leaders are left without a clear answer in the debate.
 Should fitness classes be required to fulfill a school’s curriculum

 Further expounding on the issue, MSNBC also analyzes a major study of physical education programs conducted by Cornell University.
 The study, based on information from 37,000 high school students’ responses to surveys from the Centers for Disease Control and Prevention, reveals that most students do not believe gym class is effective.
 This has led nearly all states to create and pass new bills to reform public schools’ fitness education programs.

 Unfortunately, while many states have increased the amount of time students spend in gym class, Cornell's study found that adding 200 more minutes of time to gym class each week did not produce substantial changes.
 Even by adding 200 more weekly minutes, the studies showed that boys generally engaged in only 7.5 minutes of more activity per day, while girls only participated in activity 8 additional minutes each week.

 Attempting to explain these disappointing results, Cornell's lead professor of policy analysis and management asserts, “The rest of the extra gym time is likely spent being sedentary — most likely standing around idly while playing sports